[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Geleneksel Türk halısını nasıl ayırt edebilirim

-What is the history of the ancient ruins of Ephesus?
+Please tell me about the history of the ancient city of Ephesus

 Efes antik kenti tarihi hakkında bilgi verir misiniz

-What are the eating etiquette during the fasting period of Ramazan (Ramadan)?
+What are the table manners during the fasting month of Ramazan (Ramadan)?

 Ramazan ayında yemek adabı nedir

-I want to visit the Harem at Topkapi Palace.
+I want to visit the Harem section of Topkapi Palace

 Topkapı Sarayı'nın Harem bölümünü gezmek istiyorum